 I bet as a project manager you would have come across these issues within your team or as a developer you would have said such things.

 Now the developer ego in me is yelling at me what the heck?
 I am a developer.
 My job is to write code.
 I am not a tester.
-There is a testing team and let them find bugs.
+There is a testing team and let them do bug fixes.
 I will fix it.
-I don’t have time to code & test. –
+I don’t have time to code & test. -

 Hey!
 You are writing the code.
 That’s cool but think about this.
 If you don’t act as a tester in finding out the ways of breaking your own code, if you don’t wear the tester hat & understand all the boundary conditions of your code then what happens.
 Well somebody will break your code.
 I am emphasizing: somebody will break your code.

 In real life, we all don’t want somebody to point finger at us.
 Why the same can’t be applied when I am writing my code.
 It’s my code.
 Why do I want some 3rd person to find bugs in my code?
-Why should I just write code (with minimal level of my own so called unit testing) & leave it to testing team to find bugs?
-Why can’t I be a tester myself & find bugs in my code before I write it.
+Why should I just write code (with a minimal level of my so-called unit testing) & leave it to the testing team to do bug fixes?
+Why can’t I be a tester myself & find bugs in my code before I write it?
 Only then I can safe-guard my code from failing.

-I don’t want somebody to say the tab order in the page is not working.
-I don’t want any specification to say the field length is 10 characters & user should not be able to enter more than that.
-I don’t want somebody to say my code fails when tested with production data or in testing environment etc…
+I don’t want somebody to say the tab order on the page is not working.
+I don’t want any specification to say the field length is 10 characters & users should not be able to enter more than that.
+I don’t want somebody to say my code fails when tested with production data or in testing environment etc...

 These things are possible only when you think & realize that you should be a tester first then a developer.

-No. I am not telling testing team is not required.
+No. I am not telling the testing team is not required.
 They are very much required.
-All I am advocating is as a developer bring in the acumen of the tester, cultivate the habit of finding issues with your own code, think of ways to break the code before you code.
-As a developer aim for zero bugs in your code, as a tester aim to find more & more bugs.
-All I am conveying is be a true developer or a “Test-O-Developer”.
+All I am advocating is as a developer bring in the acumen of the tester, cultivate the habit of finding issues with your code, think of ways to break the code before you code.
+As a developer aims for zero bugs in your code, as a tester aims to find more & more bugs.
+All I am conveying is to be a true developer or a “Test-O-Developer”.